Ground beefShelf Life, Storage, and Spoilage Guide

 1-2 days

-Store raw ground beef in its original packaging or in a clean, covered container on the lowest shelf of the refrigerator to prevent juices from dripping onto other foods.
-Ensure refrigerator temperature is 40°F (4°C) or below.
+Store raw ground beef in its original packaging or a sealed container on the lowest shelf of the refrigerator to prevent juices from dripping onto other foods.
+Keep refrigerator temperature at 40°F (4°C) or below.

 Freezer